DavidLu1997/ZopperPerm/readme.md

 Written in C# for .NET 4.5

-*Limited by system memory, currently limited at 11, working on optimizations
+*Limited by system memory to length 11 strings, working on optimizations, possible batch/parallel generation.

 ## Releases